Erik's Blog - A Case for Using Neovim Without Plugins - 2023-05-06

 Exhibit B: Diagnostics

-The diagnostics subsystem (:help diagnostic-api) of neovim allows to parse the output of custom tools (such as external CLI’s) and display them in the same way a language server would.
+The diagnostics subsystem (:help diagnostic-api) of Neovim allows to parse the output of custom tools (such as external CLI’s) and display them in the same way a language server would.
 You might be using something like null-ls for this, but it may be interesting to see how much just a few lines of Lua get us.

 Let’s take ESLint as an example.
 You could implement something like the following snippet in your file type plugin file (:help filetype) for JavaScript files.